johnhooks/highlighter/README.md

 ```
 ````

-The starting line number can be specified by providing a line number argument, use `showLineNumbers{number}`.
+A starting line number can be provided as an argument to `showLineNumbers`.

 ````md
 ```js showLineNumbers{64}